 Amplitude reserves the right to stop support for an underlying dependency without increasing the major SDK version

-An email announcement is sent to affected accounts, announcing our plans to end support for the specific SDK version.
-The email will outline the path to end-of-support, specify the campaign timelines, and provide upgrade guidance.
+An email announcement to affected accounts, announcing plans to end support for the specific SDK version.
+The email outlines the path to end-of-support, specify the campaign timelines, and provide upgrade guidance.

-Amplitude SDK documentation, such as API reference documentation, user guides, SDK product marketing pages, and GitHub readme(s) are updated to indicate the campaign timeline and provide guidance on upgrading affected applications.
+Amplitude updates SDK documentation, such as API reference documentation, user guides, SDK product marketing pages, and GitHub README docs to share the campaign timeline and provide guidance on upgrading affected applications.

-An Amplitude blog post is published in the Amplitude Community that outlines the path to end-of-support, as well as reiterates the campaign timelines.
+Amplitude publishes blog post in the Amplitude Community that outlines the path to end-of-support, as well as reiterates the campaign timelines.

-Deprecation warnings are added to the SDKs, outlining the path to end-of-support and linking to the SDK documentation.
+Amplitude adds deprecation warnings to the SDKs, outlining the path to end-of-support and linking to the SDK documentation.

-To see the list of available major versions of Amplitude SDKs and Tools and where they are in their maintenance life cycle, see Amplitude SDKs and Tools version support matrix.
+To see the list of available major versions of Amplitude SDKs and Tools and where they're in their maintenance life cycle, see Amplitude SDKs and Tools version support matrix.

 SDKs and Tools version support matrix¶

-The matrix below shows the list of available Amplitude SDK and Tools major versions and where they are in the maintenance life cycle with associated timelines.
-The matrix is updated when a new major version is released or when a major version transitions to a new phase in the maintenance life cycle.
+The matrix below shows the list of available Amplitude SDK and Tools major versions and where they're in the maintenance life cycle with associated timelines.
+Amplitude updates the matrix with the release of a new major version or when a major version transitions to a new phase in the maintenance life cycle.